A community for backyard farmers

 Browse guides18+ recipes

 Simple, seasonal recipes built around what you actually grew.
-From cherry tomato pasta to herb oils — real food from a real backyard.
+From cherry tomato pasta to herb oils.
+Real food from a real backyard.

-See recipesWho this is for
+Who this is for

 "I just want to know when to plant my tomatoes and why my cucumbers keep dying."